sanders3d/pxrMegascanImporter/README.md

 **pxrMegascanImporter**

-Blender addon to get megascan asset with renderman
+Blender addon to get megascan asset with renderman.
+UI is present in the 3D viewport ( see import_asset.png file )

 **Requirements**
 - Renderman Pro Server 26.x